Goal-Driven Query Answering over First- and Second-Order Dependencies with Equality: Introduction

 First, to facilitate a precise and efficient analysis of equality inferences, we use the \emph{singularisation} technique by \citet{DBLP:conf/pods/Marnette09}, which axiomatises equality without the congruence axioms \cite{theorem-proving} and thus avoids a key source of inefficiency in practice \cite{mnph15owl-sameAs-rewriting}.
 To compensate for the lack of congruence axioms, the dependencies need to be modified too.
-One can intuitively understand this as `pruning' redundant inferences from the original dependencies, which in turn allows for an efficient analysis of equality inferences. \citet{DBLP:conf/pods/Marnette09} introduced singularisation for first-order dependencies, and \citet{DBLP:journals/jodsn/CateHK16} applied this technique to second-order dependencies; however, the result is not complete: in Section~\ref{sec:motivation} we present an example where singularisation by \citet{DBLP:journals/jodsn/CateHK16} does \emph{not} preserve all query answers.
-This problem arises because singularisation does not take into account \emph{functional reflexivity} of equality, which in turn ensures that function variables behave like functions: if we derive that $a$ and $b$ are equal, then we should also ensure that $f(a)$ and $f(b)$ are equal as well.
-Completeness of singularisation can be easily recovered by axiomatising functional reflexivity, but this prevents chase termination: if $f(a)$ and $f(b)$ are equal, then $f(f(a))$ and $f(f(b))$ should be equal as well, and so on ad infinitum.
+One can intuitively understand this as `pruning' redundant inferences from the original dependencies, which in turn allows for an efficient analysis of equality inferences. \citet{DBLP:conf/pods/Marnette09} introduced singularisation for first-order dependencies.
+Moreover, \citet{DBLP:journals/jodsn/CateHK16} applied this technique to second-order dependencies, but their result is incomplete: in Section~\ref{sec:so-dependencies} we present an example where singularisation by \citet{DBLP:journals/jodsn/CateHK16} does \emph{not} preserve all query answers because it does not take into account \emph{functional reflexivity} of equality.
+The latter property ensures that function variables behave like functions: if we derive that $a$ and $b$ are equal, then we must derive that $f(a)$ and $f(b)$ are equal too.
+Completeness of the technique by \citet{DBLP:journals/jodsn/CateHK16} can be easily recovered by axiomatising functional reflexivity, but this prevents chase termination: if $f(a)$ and $f(b)$ are equal, then $f(f(a))$ and $f(f(b))$ should be equal as well, and so on ad infinitum.
 We overcome this by presenting a novel singularisation variant where functional reflexivity is constrained to derive `just the right' equalities: sufficient to derive all relevant answers, but without necessarily making the universal model infinite.

+Second, we present a \emph{relevance analysis} technique that can identify and eliminate dependencies for which no conclusion is relevant to the query.
+Roughly speaking, this technique computes an abstraction of a universal model---that is, a model that contains a homomorphic image of a universal model computed by the chase on the given dataset.
+This abstraction is then used to perform a backward analysis of the inferences and dependencies that contribute to query answers.